Estimated reading time 9 minutes, 47 seconds.

-Following two years of virtual events, the CBAA is now putting the finishing touches on its 2022 Convention & Exhibition at Pearson airport in Toronto.
+Following two years of virtual events, the CBAA is ready to launch its 2022 Convention & Exhibition at Pearson airport in Toronto.

 More than 500 business aviation stakeholders — including operators, OEMs, and product and service suppliers — will gather at Skyservice Business Aviation’s new south terminal facility from June 14 to 16.

 Norejko said the reunion is long overdue, and he is excited to reconnect with the Canadian business aviation community face-to-face.